pppest/pppest/README.md

 **`WEB3 DEV`** **`LINUX USER`**

 I am a Linux nerd turned Web3 dev.
 I have many years of experience in the web3 industry as a full stack and lead developer.
-I Like gettings things done , and done the right way.

 - 🚀 I'm currently working on [cerusnodes.io](http://cerusnodes.io)
 - 🤝 I'm open to collaborating on web3 projects